jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 The building was newer than Brampton High—all glass and modern architecture, probably renovated in the last decade.
 The parking lot was full of nice cars.
 Not rich-rich, but comfortable-rich.
 Hockey money, probably.
 Everyone knew Winnipeg was a hockey city.

-Sophia joined the stream of students flowing through the main entrance.
-Her schedule said to report to the main office first, get her locker assignment and student ID.
-Simple enough.
+Sophia joined the stream of students flowing through the main entrance, trying to look like she belonged.

-Except nothing about high school was ever simple.

 The hallways were crowded and loud, full of people hugging and laughing and picking up conversations from wherever they'd left them in June.

-Sophia navigated through them like she was crossing a busy intersection—quick, efficient, trying not to make eye contact.
+She navigated through them with her head down, avoiding eye contact, trying to be invisible.

 The main office was easy to find.
 The secretary—Mrs. Kowalski, according to her nameplate—was efficient and kind, the type of adult who actually remembered what it felt like to be sixteen and terrified.